flomotlik/blog/_posts/2011-09-15-Railsonfire-Gem.markdown

 ---
 layout: post
 title: The all new Railsonfire Gem
-author: Flo
+author: Florian Motlik
+twitter: leanvienna
+google: 115123333592137547204
-description: How to use the Railsonfire Gem to start testing your code
+description: How to use the Railsonfire Gem to start testing your code!
 ---
 To make the setup and interaction with Railsonfire as easy as possible we implemented a Ruby Gem.
 Right now you can set up Continuous Integration and Continuous Deployment for your project with the gem in less than a minute.